let-def/lrgrep/GETTING_STARTED.md

 ```bash
 lrgrep compile -g parser.cmly -s errors.lrgrep -o errors.ml
 ```
-The resulting module exports functions (one per rule) that accept the parser's environment and the offending token, returning the semantic value of the clause that matchedx (or `None` if there was no match).
-The compiler also validates the specification against the grammar, to ensure that generation is sound.
+The resulting module exports functions (one per rule) that accept the parser's environment and the offending token, returning the semantic value of the matched clause (or `None` if there was no match).
+The compiler also validates the specification against the grammar to ensure that code generation is sound.

 > **Example: Arithmetic Calculator**
 >